algosup/2024-2025-project-2-serious-game-team-5/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 3. Population – The number of citizens in the city.
 4. Happiness – The overall satisfaction of the population.

-If the Happiness resource reaches zero, the player is deemed to have failed as mayor, resulting in a Game Over.

-### 1.2.2 - Scope
+If the CO₂ levels rise too high or the population becomes too unhappy and leaves the city, the player loses the game when there are no more citizens left in the city.

 [_(Back to top)_](#toc)